-CAUTION: Clearing CMOS settings will reset the BIOS settings on your computer.
+igwedge CAUTION: Clearing CMOS settings will reset the BIOS settings on your computer.

 - 1. Turn off your computer. - 2.
-Remove the base cover.

-(i) NOTE: The battery must be disconnected from the system board (see Step 4 in Removing the base cover.

-- 3. Press and hold the power button for 15 seconds to drain the flea power. - 4.
+Follow the steps in Removing the base cover. - i NOTE: Ensure that the battery cable is disconnected from the system board. - 3.
+Press and hold the power button for 15 seconds to drain the flea power. - 4.
 Before you turn on your computer, follow the steps in Installing the base cover. - 5.
 Turn on your computer.